 - Use descriptive text for links so that your users know where they should expect the link to take them.

 - “Click here” should not be used as the text for links because it requires your user to read the sentence in order to get the context of the link.
 It is also detrimental to user accessibility.
 For example:

 Add Images to Enhance Your Webpage

 Images are great for adding visual appeal to webpages and making content clearer to your users.
 When using images, make sure to pay attention to the following:

-Make sure to size your image before uploading it to File Manager.
+Make sure to size your image before uploading it to the Media Library.
 Otherwise, this causes problems with the code and the responsiveness of your page in web, tablet, and mobile formats.

 Do not add text to your image unless it is strictly for visual appeal and not content that your users need.
 This is important for search engine optimization and user accessibility.

 The navigation on your page is the set of links on the left-hand side of the page.
 These links help your user see what you have available and provide easy accessibility.